Sofinaye/Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse.
+I would like to thank  Cindy Shin in Behance for the design Guide lines.

 ## 📝 License <a name="license"></a>